We're a two-year, full-time master's program focused on developing

 Experience Design students work on creative teams to concept, design, prototype, and build brand experiences that help people and that push the envelope of what is technologically possible.
 Experience Design graduates have gone on to work at top agencies, at top brands on the client side of the business, and at successful start-ups.
 They have done award-winning work for global brands and have been recognized as leaders in our industry.
 Our graduates operate under multiple titles in the industry (and this is a good thing).
 Titles include experience designer, creative technologist, interaction designer, user experience designer, information architect, and multimedia producer, among others.

-Strategy students are the students of creativity, budding anthropologists, culture mavens, future forecasters, problem solvers, and insightful generators of ideas that inspire and move business forward.
-Strategists typically go on to roles within the strategy or planning department of an advertising agency.
-However, more and more strategy graduates are finding their way to brand consultancies, PR agencies, and consumer research companies.
-In addition, many have made the move to the client side, working as in-house brand strategists for companies.
+Strategy students are students of creativity, budding anthropologists, culture mavens, future forecasters, problem solvers, and insightful generators of ideas that inspire and move business forward.
+Strategists typically go on to roles within the strategy or planning department of an advertising agency, PR firm, or experiential agency.
+Many of our strategy graduates can be found at brand consultancies, consumer research companies, and then make the move to the client side, working as in-house brand strategists for companies.